runai-professional-services/runapy/README.md

 Hover on the method parentheses to see the required and optional fields to pass to the function.

 ## Examples

-For more examples, check the existing examples [here](examples/)\
+For more practical examples, check the existing examples [here](examples/):
+- How to create, list, patch projects/departments resources in a cluster
+- Creating and managing workloads
+- Accessing and modifying user roles
+- Managing PVC, S3, NFS, Git assets

-Feel free to copy and run them as is, modify them as you wish, or use them as a reference.
+Feel free to copy and run them as is, modify them as needed, or use them as a reference.

 ## Warranty
 This package is not maintained by the Run:ai product team.